-Studies estimate that 1 in every five women will have PCOS; however, approximately 70% of women go undiagnosed (March et al. 2010).
+Studies estimate that 1 in every 10 women will have PCOS; however, approximately 70% of women go undiagnosed .
 Receiving a diagnosis of Polycystic Ovary Syndrome can be both confusing and devastating.

 What causes PCOS?

-The exact cause of PCOS is unknown.
-However, it is now believed that PCOS may run in families, and there appears to be evidence of a genetic cause.
+The exact cause of PCOS is unknown, but it is believed to have a hormonal cause.
+However, it is now believed that PCOS may run in families, and there appears to be evidence of a genetic link.

 Some women may be diagnosed with PCOS when they stop taking the contraceptive pill when they may notice that their periods stop.
 It is not the pill that has caused PCOS, but rather that the hormones in the pill have masked the symptoms and these become obvious once they've stopped taking it.